This content is from the Refugee Health Bulletin, a weekly email from the Washington State Department of Health's Refugee Health Program.

 The "Clinician's Corner" provides a collection of resources for providers working with refugee populations, including a quick guide for conducting initial refugee health assessments.

 The RHS-15 is a tool for screening refugees for emotional distress and mental health.
-Packet includes the RHS-15 tool, background on the tool’s development, and guidelines on using the RHS-15 with recently resettled refugees.
+Packet includes the RHS-15 tool in English, background on the tool’s development, and guidelines on using the RHS-15 with recently resettled refugees.
 RHS-15 has also been translated into Somali, Russian, Arabic, Burmese, Karen and Nepali.
+Packet includes contact information to request bilingual versions of the RHS-15.

 The RHTAC provides tools, resources and support for health and mental health providers to meet the needs of refugees in resettlement.